ludviglundgren/qbittorrent-cli/README.md

   - help

 Global flags:
-  * `--config` -override config file
+  * `--config` - override config file

 Use "qbt [command] --help" for more information about a command.

 ### Add

-Flags:
+Add a new torrent to qBittorrent.

+    qbt add my-torrent-file.torrent

+Optional flags:
 * `--dry-run` - Run without doing anything
-  * `--magnet` - Add magnet link instead of torrent file
+* `--magnet <LINK>` - Add magnet link instead of torrent file
 * `--paused` - Add torrent in paused state
 * `--skip-hash-check` - Skip hash check
-  * `--save-path` - Add torrent to the specified path
+* `--save-path <PATH>` - Add torrent to the specified path
-  * `--category` - Add torrent to the specified category
+* `--category <CATEGORY>` - Add torrent to the specified category
-  * `--tags` - Add tags to the torrent.
+* `--tags <TAG,TAG>` - Add tags to the torrent.
 Use multiple or comma-separate tags e.g. --tags linux,iso.
 Supported in 4.3.2+
 * `--ingore-rules` - Ignore rules set in config
-  * `--limit-ul` - Set torrent upload speed limit.
+* `--limit-ul <SPEED>` - Set torrent upload speed limit.
 Unit in bytes/second
-  * `--limit-dl` - Set torrent download speed limit.
+* `--limit-dl <SPEED>` - Set torrent download speed limit.
 Unit in bytes/second

-Add a new torrent to qBittorrent.

-    qbt add my-torrent-file.torrent

 ### Import

-Flags:
+Import torrents from other client into qBittorrent, and keep state.

+Required flags:
-* `--from` - Import from client (only deluge supported currently)
+* `--source <NAME>` - Import from client [deluge, rtorrent]
-* `--deluge-dir` - Deluge dir (~/.config/deluge)
+* `--source-dir <PATH>` - State/session dir for client
-* `--qbit-dir` - Qbittorrent dir (~/.local/share/data/qBittorrent/BT_backup)
+* `--qbit-dir <PATH>` - qBittorrent dir (~/.local/share/data/qBittorrent/BT_backup)

+Supported clients:
+* Deluge
+* rTorrent

+Optional flags:
+* `--dry-run` - don't write anything to disk

-> WARNING: Make sure to stop both Deluge and qBittorrent before importing.
+> WARNING: Make sure to stop both the source client and qBittorrent before importing.

-Import torrents from another client into qBittorrent.
 Example with Deluge.

-    qbt import --from deluge --deluge-dir ~/.config/deluge --qbit-dir ~/.local/share/data/qBittorrent/BT_backup
+    qbt import --source deluge --source-dir ~/.config/deluge --qbit-dir ~/.local/share/data/qBittorrent/BT_backup

-After the import you will have to manually delete the torrents from Deluge, but don't check the "also delete files" as currently the import DOES NOT move the actual data.
+After the import you will have to manually delete the torrents from the source client, but don't check the "also delete files" as currently the import DOES NOT move the actual data.